JiaHe7708/Language-Trending-using-Large-Text-Corpora/README.md

 # Language-Trending-using-Large-Text-Corpora

-In this project we applied the Higher Criticism statistic for finding meaningful lists of word with text data(magazine, newspaper, fictions) ranging from 1800s to 2000s.
+In this project, we applied the Higher Criticism statistic for finding meaningful lists of words with text data(magazines, newspapers, fiction) ranging from the 1800s to the 2000s.

 ## Project Structure:

 ## Methodology:

+## Results: